shitpoet/nelo/readme.md

 This is an example script which reads simulation results from `play-results.json`, then does curve fitting.
 It uses polynominal of the form `a x ** 2 + b x + c`, you can change the model.
 Then it plots model predictions composed with simulation results on the same plot.

+The true model is `a t ** 2 + b t + c`, where `t` is `log2` of number of nodes.
+This makes the problem more linear in my opinion.
+You can of course change that.

+The example of the inverse function also provided - `elo_to_nodes`.
+I used it to test the model.